odkr/pandoc-quotes.lua/man/pandoc-quotes.lua.md

 defaults, by placing a file named *quot-marks.yaml* in your pandoc user data directory.

-*quot-marks.yaml* should be a, UTF-8 encoded, YAML file.
-It should contain mappings of RFC 5646-like language codes (e.g., "en-US", "pt-BR", "de", "es") to lists of quotation marks, which are given in the same format as for *quotation-marks*.
+*quot-marks.yaml* should be a UTF-8 encoded YAML file.
+It should contain mappings of RFC 5646-like language codes (e.g., "pt-BR", "es") to lists of quotation marks, which are given in the same format as for the *quotation-marks* metadata field.

 See the *quot-marks.yaml* file that comes with **pandoc-quotes.lua** for details.